 Wearing a dress made from an old sari – bought in Udaipur for approximately $10

 Of the countries I’ve been to, I loved my Indian wardrobe the best.
 My biggest piece of advice, no matter where you go, is to shop locally.
 My dream is to one day arrive in a place like Thailand or India with a completely empty backpack and purchase all of my clothing there; not only is it usually much cheaper than clothes in Canada or the UK, but you’ll have a lot more fun with your fashion.
 I can’t remember ever spending more than ten dollars on an item, be that a bag, a dress, or a pair of shoes.
 Here are a few of the things I wore while in India; of course, these are just my own recommendations, and your opinions may differ.
+Please note that this post has some affiliate links; as always, I only recommend products I use and love!

 What to wear in India: